Shri Rangnath Bhatwadekar

 In my Seva (books and posts) I never intended to claim any copyright or restrict the sharing of my work.
 However, I have noticed that some individuals have taken my experiences and writings, making minor or major changes to suit their objectives.
 While I don’t mind as long as the core information remains intact, I believe it is important to provide proper attribution when my name is used as a cross-reference.
 This allows me to vouch for the authenticity of the Leelas I originally shared.

-Additionally, it is crucial that the names of people or devotees mentioned in my work are not distorted.
+Additionally, the names of people or devotees mentioned in my work mustn’t be distorted.
 For instance, in an article copied from me, my uncle, Sitaram Shenoy, was incorrectly referred to as Sitaram Shetty.
 Similarly, a relative of mine, Upendra Bhat, living in Siwan near Ganeshpuri, experienced Bhagavan’s grace not through a direct manifestation but by Bhagavan facilitating a doctor’s treatment for his children, who were suffering from severe fever.
 However, this was inaccurately portrayed as a miracle where Bhagavan personally cured the children.